 What makes MR. TURNER so unique?
 First of all, its chamber group instrumentation centering around a string quintet (including double bass) and a saxophone quartet (two sopranos, one alto, and one tenor).
 Since Adolphe Sax’s invention wasn’t patented until 1846, five years before Turner died, Yershon explains in the liner notes, “The choice of saxophones meant that period pastiche would be impossible as well as undesirable.”

-Beyond the strings and woodwinds, a tuba gives “added weight” to the bass while the timpani conveys the rolling sea (“Lashed to the Mast”) and the Royal Academy’s grandeur (“Old and New”).
+A tuba gives “added weight” to the bass while the timpani conveys the rolling sea (“Lashed to the Mast”) and the Royal Academy’s grandeur (“Old and New”).
 The harp is used sparingly, and surprisingly, as a rhythm section.

 Turner does a lot of walking in the film, giving Yershon multiple opportunities for musical sequences sans dialogue.
 Yershon smartly and judiciously spots the film’s lengthy running time, making every musical moment count.
 As a result, the memorable score does precisely what film music is supposed to do—it offers a window into the emotions of the gruff, grunting Turner far more elegantly than visuals or dialogue can provide.